1. Introduction

 Execute the

-verification algorithm as defined in Section 5.1.7 of [RFC8032] using key as the public key portion of the verification key material (A
+Ed25519verification algorithm as defined in Section 5.1.7 of [RFC8032] using key as the public key portion of the verification key material (A), inline content as the message (M), and signature as the signature to be verified. -

 If verification succeeded, return "

-".
+Valid".
 Otherwise continue.

 -